damoar/hello-world/README.md

 # hello-world
-I feel like an Idiot making this tutorial for noobs
+I feel like an Idiot making this tutorial for noobs.
+In fact it was not that bad :)